alariej/quadrix/README.md

 ## Use cases:

 - Private homeserver owners looking to get their non-tech friends + family to chat on Matrix
+- Matrix users participating in unencrypted public rooms only
-- Small organizations or companies wanting a simple, self-hosted, open-source instant messaging solution
+- Small organizations looking for a simple, self-hosted, open-source instant messaging solution

 ## One code base, several platforms: